eilici/CS151-Foodie/README.md

 ## Team members working on the project (code) and report:
 For the project, Elena worked on both front end and backend.
 She

-For the project, Robert focused primarily on front end, adding in several classes.
+For the project, Robert worked on different wireframes, color schemes, and fonts which would fall under front-end development with the use of Java Swing that is used later in the application.
+He also constructed the skeleton class that would be later developed further by Elena.

 For the report, Manasi added several different methods and classes during the code.
 Also, she wrote the project report.

 ## Team members working on the project presentation and their contributions to details:
 For the project presentation, Elena talked about the technical details covered in the presentation.
 She explained the different Object Oriented Design concepts that we implemented in the program.

-Robert talked about the functionality, operations of the project, and the environment that we chose and the basis of choosing these environment.
+Robert spoke about different frames and designs that can be used for the application.

 Manasi was responsible for introducing the project during the presentation.
 She talked about the intentions of the application and the reasoning behind the project.
+Additionally, she talked about the functionality, operations of the project, and the environment that we chose and the basis of choosing these environment.

 ## Problem/Issues:
+One of the problems that the team faced <Insert problem here>.

 ## Solution:
+The issue stated beforehand was solved by using <Insert method used to resolve problem above>.

 ## Assumptions / Operating Environments / Intended Usage